Amy Bell: Career

 It is plausible that other British women by the late 19th century were also engaged in stockbroking activities like Bell, but, because they were denied official accreditation, records of their activities will necessarily be scarce.
 Women are known to have been professional stockbrokers in other countries before Bell, even without accreditation – such as sisters Victoria Woodhull and Tennessee Claflin, who founded a firm together in New York City in 1870.
 However, Bell's claim to be the "first" woman stockbroker in the UK is marked out by the fact that stockbroking was her main profession, not a hobby or part-time interest, including to the extent that she even founded and managed her own firm.
 She was also perceived as the "first" or "only" British woman stockbroker in a number of contemporary reports before the 1900s.
-When Doris Mortimer became the first woman to be admitted as a member of the APSSA in 1923, Bell was cited by The Woman's Leader as the earliest known example of a woman working as a professional stockbroker in the UK: "In her steps a few other women have followed, but their exclusion from the ranks of recognized stockbrokers has prevented them from obtaining the remuneration that was their due."
+When Doris Mortimer became the first woman to be admitted as a member of the Exeter Stock Exchange in 1923, Bell was cited by The Woman's Leader as the earliest known example of a woman working as a professional stockbroker in the UK: "In her steps a few other women have followed, but their exclusion from the ranks of recognized stockbrokers has prevented them from obtaining the remuneration that was their due."

 Similarly, when Oonah Keogh became the first Irish woman stockbroker, joining the Dublin Stock Exchange in 1925, The Vote's front page story reported that women had already been admitted as members to the stock exchanges in Amsterdam, Berlin, and New York City, and that, "many years before the war, London had its pioneer woman stockbroker in the person of Miss Bell, and today, three women, Miss Mortimer, Miss Amy Hargreaves, of Nuneaton, and Miss Meynell, of London, are the only representatives of their sex in the world of stocks and shares."
-(This list cannot be taken as an exhaustive record of all women working as stockbrokers in the UK at the time – at the very least it misses out Gordon Holmes.)
+(This list cannot be taken as an exhaustive record of all women working as stockbrokers in the UK at the time – at the very least it misses out Gordon Holmes, who had founded her own firm as an outside broker in 1921.)